sparticuspid/2016-dataviscourse-my_homework/homework 3/hw3/readme.md

 ## About the data

 We have taken care of the data loading for you in the homework skeleton.
-We're reading in the data from the `fifa-world-cup.csv` file and the map from the `world.json` GeoJSON file.
+We're reading in the data from the `fifa-world-cup.csv` file and the map from the `world.json` TopoJSON file.

 The data (the global `allWorldCupData` variable) contains all the attributes you will need.
 To better understand the structure of the data it's a good idea to look at the files and log the data objects to the console.
 Also take a closer look at the call to `d3.csv()` in the provided `script.js` file.